-27. Further information
+26. Further information

-Please make sure you read the guidance on our website, including the stepby-step guide.
+Please make sure you read the guidance on our website, including the step-by-step guide.
 If you still have questions, please email the welfare and immigration team with copies of relevant documents.

-28. Glossary
+27. Glossary

-Glossary 90-day vignette After you have made a successful visa application you will get a '90-day vignette', which is a sticker in your passport, valid for 90 days to allow you to travel to the UK.
-Alternative Collection Location (ACL) Some universities have an ACL code and if you use this code in your online visa application you will be able to pick up your BRP at your institution rather than at a local post office.
+Glossary 90-day vignette After you have made a successful visa application you may receive a '90-day vignette', which is a sticker in your passport, valid for 90 days to allow you to travel to the UK.
 Academic Technology Approval Scheme (ATAS) This is a certificate issued by the Foreign, Commonwealth and Development Office (FCDO), which gives you security clearance to study certain subject areas.
 Your CAS will indicate whether you need an ATAS certificate.
 Biometric data You'll be asked to provide your fingerprints and photo as part of the visa process, and this is your biometric data.
-Biometric Residence Permit (BRP) A credit card sized permit that contains your personal details, including your biometric data and your permission to be in the UK.
-This becomes your visa.
-Confirmation of Acceptance of Studies (CAS) An electronic reference number provided by your university which you need for your visa application.
+Confirmation of Acceptance of Studies (CAS) An electronic reference number provided by your university which you need for your visa application. eVisa Digital immigration permission replacing physical documents such as vignettes and BRPs.
 Entry clearance Also known as a visa when applying from outside the UK Entry clearance officer (ECO) A UKVI employee who reviews your visa application and makes a decision.
 Final Award Letter (FAL) An official letter which confirms your scholarship and sets out the financial arrangements of your award.
-You will receive this from the British embassy or high commission in your country.
 Foreign, Commonwealth & Development Office (FCDO) The UK government department which funds Chevening Awards.
 Full Award If you're in receipt of a full scholarship this means that your tuition fees are paid and you receive a monthly allowance.
 Please refer to your Final Award Letter for further details.
 Higher Education Provider (HEP) This is the collective terminology for universities and other institutions that provide forms of higher education in England, used by the Office for Students.
 Immigration Health Surcharge (IHS) A payment made at the time of your visa application allowing you to access the UK's National Health Service (NHS).
 This is paid for you by the Foreign, Commonwealth and Development Office.
 Part Award If you're in receipt of a partial scholarship this means that you may need to make a financial contribution towards your tuition fees, and you may be required to support yourself financially if you're not in receipt of a stipend.
 Please refer to your Final Award Letter for further details.
 POUK Programme Officer UK - your point of contact during your Chevening award.
-Sponsor Your university is the sponsor of your Student visa.
+Your university is the sponsor of your Student visa.
 The Foreign, Commonwealth and Development Office is your financial sponsor.

+Sponsor

+UKCISA

 TLS contact One of the commercial partners of UKVI providing services to people applying for visas for the UK.
 They often manage the visa application centres but are not involved in any of the decision making.

-UKCISA UK Council for International Student Affairs is the UK's national advisory body serving the interests of international students.
-It provides extensive online guidance for students coming to the UK. υκνι Part of the Home Office, the UK government department that makes decisions about visa applications.
+UK Council for International Student Affairs is the UK's national advisory body serving the interests of international students.
+It provides extensive online guidance for students coming to the UK.

+UKVI Part of the Home Office, the UK government department that makes decisions about visa applications.

 VFS One of the commercial partners of UKVI providing services to people applying for visas for the UK.
 They often manage the visa application centres but are not involved in any of the decision making.
-Visa A vignette in your passport giving you permission to enter the UK, once you are in the UK and have collected your Biometric Residence Permit, this becomes your visa.

 Visa Application Centre (VAC) Where you submit your visa application and documents in person and have your biometrics taken, often run by a commercial partner.

 DISCLAIMER: Whilst every effort is made to ensure this guide is up to date, UKVI changes visa rules and regulations frequently.
-The information in this document is correct as of 07/06/2023.
+The information in this document is correct as of 12/06/2025.